mypreview/GEO-Top-Bar/docs/how-to-change-message-bar-button-border-color.md

 ![Button Border Color](http://res.cloudinary.com/mypreview/image/upload/v1492230037/button-border-color_y1jc4w.gif)

-### How to Change Button Background Hover Color?
+### How to Change Button Border Hover Color?

-The button background hover color property applies solid colors to the message bar and default country modal window button background when you mouse over them.
+The button border hover color property applies solid colors to the message bar and default country modal window button border when you mouse over them.

 ?> This border hover color will be applied to all 4 corners of the button.